 Katherine studied Japanese in college and interned for a summer in Okayama.
 She attended Stanford's Kyoto Center for Japanese Studies, where she picked up woodblock printing and experienced the value of a homestay.
 After working for Google in Mountain View for 3 years, she transferred to Tokyo where she mastered rush hour subways and biking with an umbrella.
 She dreams of moving to the Japanese countryside working on woodblock printing.

-Her photography career builds on her interests in international communication.
-The English skills and global perspectives she gained during her stay in the United States have inspired her to be involved in international programs in Iizuka, working as an interpreter and teaching English to children at her own language school.
-She met SSCA when her family participated in S2I program as a host family in 2015.
-Focusing on the joy of intercultural communication, Naomi strives broaden the horizons of all students.
+Naomi's photography career builds on her interests in international communication.
+The English skills and global perspectives she gained during her stay in the United States have inspired her to be involved in international programs in Iizuka, and to teach English to children at her own language school.
+She met the SSCA when her family participated in the S2I program as a host family in 2015.
+She photographs events and participants for S2I and AEP in Iizuka.

 John lived in Yonago, Japan for a year as a YFU scholar, where he learned the power of intercultural exchange in fostering mutual understanding, broadening perspectives and breaking stereotypes.